 There are three locations on the site from which views down to Wollongong/Port Kembla and the Pacific Ocean are available.
-These views are indicated in blue on the following site plan.
-The first view is from the turning circle between the Training Hut and Fairfax Cottage, the second major view is from the lawn to the east of the Lodge (and from within the Lodge itself), and the third is from the grassed amphitheatre of the Main Campfire Circle.
+These views are indicated in blue on the site plan (figure 3.114).
+The first view is from the turning circle between the Training Hut and Fairfax

+Cottage, the second major view is from the lawn to the east of the Lodge (and from within the Lodge itself), and the third is from the grassed amphitheatre of the Main Campfire Circle.